Ankush321-collab/College_Event_pass/README.md

 ---

-## Usage
+## 👩‍💻 Usage

-- **Students:** Register, log in, view events, register for events, and download QR passes.
+- **Students:** Register, log in, view/register for events, download QR passes.
-- **Admins:** Log in, create/edit/delete events, view registrations, scan QR codes for attendance, and export data.
+- **Admins:** Log in, create/edit/delete events, view registrations, scan QR codes, export data.

 ---

-## How It Works
+## 🧭 How It Works

-- **Registration:** Students register and upload a profile picture.
+1. **Register/Login** – Students and admins sign up and upload a profile picture.
-- **Event Creation:** Admins create events with details and poster images.
+2. **Create Events** – Admins add events with details and posters.
-- **QR Pass Generation:** Upon registration, students receive a unique QR code for each event.
+3. **Register for Events** – Students register and get a unique QR code.
-- **Attendance:** Admins scan QR codes at the event entrance; the system verifies and marks attendance, showing user details in a modal.
+4. **Scan QR at Entry** – Admins scan QR codes to mark attendance and see user details instantly.
-- **Profile Management:** Users can update their profile and picture at any time.
+5. **Profile Management** – Users can update their info and photo anytime.

 ---

+## 🤖 AI Prompt for Screenshot

+> "Create a beautiful dashboard UI for a college event management app.
+The design should feature a modern dark mode, a sticky navbar with a logo and user profile, event stats cards, and a section showing event passes with QR codes.
+Use gradients, rounded cards, and clean typography."

+---

-## Contributing
+## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you want to change.

 ---

-## License
+## 📄 License

 [MIT](LICENSE)